 And people who attempt suicide and survive may get a VERY twisted form of this, because either they couldn't even manage to DIE properly, they feel like they've been cheated out of relief, or they feel they "chickened out" and have now burdened their loved ones with financial and emotional stress—the exact thing they wanted to avoid.

 School bullying.
-While some 80% of the bullies end up later in prison and their victims all too often in suicide, it leaves nobody unscatched.
-Those pupils lucky enough to be bystanders may develop severe case of Survivor Guilt.
+While some 80% of the bullies end up later in prison and their victims all too often in suicide, it leaves nobody unscratched.
+Those pupils lucky enough to be bystanders may develop a severe case of Survivor Guilt.

 Clint Hill, the Secret Service agent assigned to protect Jackie Kennedy, suffered this after the JFK assassination.
 He revealed in an interview how much he regretted not moving a second faster and taking the third (and fatal) bullet himself.